 Get an Advanced Degree in Data Science

 After earning a bachelor’s degree, several options are available for advanced education.
-Many aspiring data engineers pursue an advanced degree, such as a master’s in data science.
+Many aspiring data engineers pursue an advanced degree, such as a online master’s in data science.
 These graduate programs often feature project-based coursework, with courses in machine learning, SQL databases, big data analytics, and more.
 As a result, the curriculum provides graduates with a well-rounded education in data science.

 Education is one highly relevant factor in determining a data scientist’s salary.
 Those with a graduate-level degree in data science will find a plethora of job opportunities in lucrative sectors such as finance, insurance, professional services, and IT.